 Font and Colors

 The main symbol of an international financial organization used to look like a real globe, albeit without continents.
 The same graphic element can now be found on the BBC Panorama logo.
 In 2019, designers simplified the image as much as possible, focusing on geometric shapes.
-To do this, they removed the vertical and horizontal stripes, and at the same time, separated the two parts of the letter “S,” which was hidden behind the planet.
-The emblem remains recognizable but now resembles an abstract eye with a large round pupil.
+To do this, they removed the vertical and horizontal stripes and, at the same time, separated the two parts of the letter “S,” which was hidden behind the planet.
+The emblem remains recognizable but resembles an abstract eye with a large round pupil.

 The previous Scotiabank wordmarks are based on the Sharp Sans font.
-This is a geometric sans-serif created by the typographer Lucas Sharp.
+This geometric sans-serif was created by the typographer Lucas Sharp.
 The first version of the typeface was published in 2009, and a revised update came out in 2016.
 The last logo has a slightly different letterform.
 In particular, “t” has no bend at the bottom, and the edges of “S” and “c” are cut at a sharper angle.

-The colors were constantly changing too.
+The colors were also constantly changing.
 In 1998, orange-red (# F14524) changed to rose red (# EE1229).
-Then the pink tint disappeared, and the lettering turned dark red (# EC0712).
+Then, the pink tint disappeared, and the lettering turned dark red (# EC0712).

 What does the Scotiabank logo mean?